mat-s/100-days-of-code/r1-log.md

 ### Day 11: February 05, 2021
 **Today's Progress**: Another day in my PHP project: Still learning about  external API and Swaggerhub.

+### Day 12&13: February 07, 2021
+**Today's Progress**: Today I finished the video course oon how to build a blog and a simple store in Gatsby.
+I connected the site to Contenful, set up products, built in a simple cart&checkout with Snipchat, deployed to Netlify and set up a simple authentification.